 A new year can be an opportune time to review your equity compensation package.
-Not only does this give you a clean slate to work with, it affords you the most time to plan and implement your strategy for the fresh calendar year ahead.
+Not only does this give you a clean slate to work with, but it also affords you the most time to plan and implement your strategy for the fresh calendar year ahead.

 When it comes to annual planning for your equity compensation, you’ll want to consider a number of items.
 To get started, you might want to ask (and get answers to) questions like:

 - What type of equity compensation do I own?

 - What are the tax implications of what I have?